khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 [[Example:button-full-width]]

-## Order
+## Ordering and positioning

-Buttons are ordered by importance from right to left.
-This means the primary action is the rightmost button, followed by secondary actions and so on to the left.
-Buttons with dismissive actions are generally on the left and buttons with affirmative actions are on the right.
-Depending on the context, the primary, affirmative action may be destructive.
+Historically, buttons are ordered by importance from left to right.
+This means primary buttons are always on the left, followed by secondary buttons, and so on.

+Affirmative actions have been positioned to the left and dismissive actions have been positioned to the right.
+An affirmative action is something that takes the users further in their journey (for example, Save or Delete), while a dismissive action takes a user back (for example, Cancel).
+Depending on the context, an affirmative action may be destructive.
-Todo: Add a visual example of button order

-## Positioning

-Buttons are positioned towards the right and are placed next to each other when there are multiple.
-This applies to buttons with affirmative, dismissive, and destructive actions.

-An exception to this rule is the use of buttons in [alerts](/components/alert), which are always left-aligned.

 Please note to **not** place a button below another button if there is space to place them side by side.

+We are currently doing a [visual audit of button order and placement](https://gitlab.com/gitlab-org/gitlab-design/-/issues/1019) in order to determine the best guidelines that work in a variety of use cases.
+If you have use cases or additional thoughts, please contribute to the related issue.

 ## Labels